tungsten-ai/docs/docs/index.md

 Tungsten is a containerization tool and platform for easily sharing and managing ML models.

 Tungsten enables to build [a versatile and standardized container for an ML model](#tungsten-model).
-Without any model-specific setup, it can be run as a RESTful API server, a GUI application, a CLI application, a serverless function, and a function in Python scripts.
+Without any model-specific setup, it can be run as a RESTful API server, a GUI application, a CLI application, and a serverless function, and a Python script.

 Also, Tungsten provides [a centralized place to manage ML models systematically](#tungsten-platform).
 It supports remote execution and test automation for them as well as storing models.